 Finally, there has been an effort by some members of the MHD community to attempt to study more "realistic" equations of state.
 The range of possible equations of state is quite large and it is a difficult task to review all expressions here.
 Most of the research in (magneto)hydrodynamic flows performed to date uses the ideal gas equation of state as a means to use a well known and well understood equation of state to determine what kind of dynamics ensue.
-By adhering so closely to such an approximation is limiting.
+Adhering so closely to such an approximation is limiting.
 In some cases the idealization is used for the ease of closed form calculations or for ease of numerical computation.
-An example of a more general equation of state was studied by Synge to describe what is now known as a Synge gas [172].
-For consistency with the kinetic theory of gases, in the limit of negligible mean free path, Taub determined that we cannot treat the specific heat ratio as a constant [106].
+An example of a more general equation of state was studied by Synge to describe what is now known as a "Synge gas" [190].
+For consistency with the kinetic theory of gases, in the limit of negligible mean free path, Taub determined that we cannot treat the specific heat ratio as a constant [114].
 With modern computers and algorithms, this type of generalization, although more expensive that the current approximations, is worth pursuing.
+A recent example of this pursuit may be found in [115].